inBeat/inbeat-website/content/top-influencers/tiktok/athletes/italy/_index.md

 ---
-title: Top 10 Athletes TikTok Influencers In Italy in 2023
+title: Top 10 Athletes TikTok Influencers In Italy In 2023
 description: >-
   Find top athletes TikTok influencers in Italy in 2023.
-Most popular hashtags: #perte #workout #fitness #foryoupage.
+Most popular hashtags: #foryou #fyp #perte #viral.
 platform: TikTok
-hits: 21
+hits: 20
-text_top: See the most popular TikTok profiles on inBeat.
+text_top: Discover the most popular TikTok profiles on inBeat.
-text_bottom: inBeat holds 21 TikTok influencers like this in Italy for you to work with.
+text_bottom: Our platform has 20 TikTok influencers like this in Italy for you to collaborate.
 profiles:
   - username: "brian_power01"
     fullname: >-